rasmus-bn/Investigation-Reporting-Blog/README.md

 *Posted by Rasmus Nordbjærg at https://github.com/rasmus-bn/Investigation-Reporting-Blog on December 2019*

-***Artificial intelligence algorithms doesn't understand raw text data.
-The world is drowning in text data and articial intelligence is our best tool for processing and analyzing large data quantities.
-Fortunately text data can be encoded into a format that are understandable by artificial intelligence.
-Text data encoding allows you to ride the wave of artifical intelligence in the ocean of text data.***
+***Artificial Intelligence algorithms doesn't understand raw text data.
+However the world is drowning in text data and Artificial Intelligence is our best tool for processing and analyzing large data quantities.
+Fortunately text data can be encoded into a format that are understandable by Artificial Intelligence.
+Encoding text data allows you to ride the wave of Artificial Intelligence in the ocean of text data.***

 ## Introduction

 In a world with a continously rising amout of data it is essential to be able to automate the processing of the data.
-Machine learning or "AI" is a great tool for analyzing large amounts of data.
+Machine learning or artificial intelligence is a great tool for analyzing large amounts of data.
 However the algorithms are based on math and can not be directly fed with images or text data.
 The algorithms only understands numbers so in order to use machine learning to process texts or images the data needs to be preprocessed.

 In my machine learning<sup>1</sup> I performed sentiment analysis on workplace reviews created by employees at some of the worlds largest tech companies.
 The dataset contained text data written by the employee alongside with a rating from 1-5.
 We had to classify whether the rating was negative (1-3) or positive (4-5) based on the text written by the employee.
 We therefore needed to transform the data into numbers for our machine learning algorithm to understand.